JohnADeady/Programming-Scripting-Project-18/README.md

 [Anaconda](https://www.anaconda.com/download/) is a free and open source distribution of the Python and R programming languages for large-scale data processing, predictive analytics, and scientific computing, that aims to simplify package management and deployment.

-[VS Code](https://code.visualstudio.com/). is a source code editor developed by Microsoft for Windows, Linux and macOS.
+[VS Code](https://code.visualstudio.com/). is a source code editor developed by Microsoft for Windows, Linux and MacOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
-(Ref [Wikipedia](https://en.wikipedia.org/wiki/Visual_Studio_Code)
+[10](https://en.wikipedia.org/wiki/Visual_Studio_Code)

 Step by sted guide for downloading [Python](https://www.python.org/):
  1. Open [Python](https://www.python.org/)